Estimated reading time: 4 minute(s)

 “It is kind of like having roommates that just are always there and you can never escape them, so I’m sure some people can imagine what that is like, and if you can’t then just imagine never being able to get away from anybody,” mission commander Carmel Johnston told the BBC, reflecting on her time in the habitat.

 The HI-SEAS, or Hawai’i Space Exploration Analog and Simulation, project is designed and led by Cornell University and the University of Hawai’i at Mānoa.
-The NASA-sponsored research program is exploring the possibilities of human colonization of Mars.
+The NASA-funded research program is exploring the possibilities of human colonization of Mars.

 Situated on Mauna Loa’s naturally barren, volcanic northern slope, the HI-SEAS habitation site replicates as closely as possible the inhospitable landscape of Mars.
 Of course, on Hawai’i, there’s regular Earth gravity and atmosphere, respectively two times and 160 times what they would experience on Mars.

 Most of the day-to-day activity of the research subjects focused on maintaining their bodies and their station: food preparation, exercise, equipment testing, and tracking resource utilization.
-They were also allowed to leave the dome in “space suits” to conduct mock field experiments – experiments of the type that will one day be the purpose of these trips to the red planet.
+They were also allowed to leave the dome in “spacesuits” to conduct mock field experiments – experiments of the type that will one day be the purpose of these trips to the red planet.

 Data gathered from the resulting crew interactions and behavioral patterns in these tests will be vital to planning actual missions to Mars in the years to come.
-Other HI-SEAS missions have covered similar ground, but what makes HI-SEAS IV special in particular is its length: it is NASA’s longest space simulation mission to date.
+Other HI-SEAS missions have covered similar ground, but what makes HI-SEAS IV special in particular is its length: it is NASA’s longest U.S. space simulation mission to date.